Cambium Networks: History

-In 2018, CIO Review named Cambium in its list of 20 Most Promising Wireless Technology Solution Providers.
 In July 2019, Cambium acquired Xirrus from Riverbed Technology.
 In June 2019, the company listed on the NASDAQ Stock Exchange in an initial public offering that raised $70 million.
 WISPA network operator members voted Cambium Networks the “Manufacturer of the Year” from 2017-2020.

 The technology competes with WiMAX, LTE and other long range mobile products, but not effectively with wired Internet, which is capable of much faster speeds and does not have wireless relay round-trip delay.
 Competent Canopy implementations such as the Broadband for Rural Nova Scotia initiative however have demonstrated VoIP, gaming and other low-latency applications work acceptably over this system, and in areas of challenging weather including high wind conditions (which cause antennas to move and affect connections).

 Typical setup

 A typical Canopy setup consists of a cluster of up to six co-located standard access points (AP), each with a 60 degree horizontal beamwidth antenna, to achieve 360 degree coverage.
 The most commonly used APs are available in 120, 180, or 360 degree models for site-based coverage, thus decreasing the number of APs needed on a tower.
 Also included would be one or more backhauls or otherwise out-of-band links (to carry data to/from other network occasions) and a Cluster Management Module (CMM) to provide power and synchronization to each Canopy AP or Backhaul Module (BM).

 Customers of the system receive service through subscriber modules (SM) aimed towards the AP.
 The SMs should be mounted on the highest point of a building to get a reliable connection; otherwise, Fresnel zone obstruction will weaken the signal.
 Under ideal operating conditions, the system can communicate over distances of 3.5 to 15 mi depending on the frequency using equipment with integrated antennas.
 Network operators can opt to install reflector dishes or Stinger antennas or to use Canopy models that accept external antennas at one or both ends of the link to increase coverage distance.